-Dental care and prevention in pets has received more attention as none of us want our pets to have dental issues, pain, or tooth loss.
+Dental care and prevention in pets is important because no one wants their pet to have dental issues, pain, or tooth loss.
 Because dental disease can lead to kidney and heart infections, dental prevention is recognized as the key to prolonging our pet’s life.

-Plaque is a slimy bacterial layer that moves up and down with chewing and it uses the nutrition your pet is taking in to grow!
-If the plaque is not removed within 3-5 days, it will calcify and strongly adhere to the teeth.
-This mineralized plaque, or better known as tartar, irritates the gum causing gingivitis.
+Plaque is a slimy bacterial layer that moves up and down with chewing, and it lives on the food that our pets eat.
+If the plaque is not removed within 3 to 5 days, it will calcify and strongly adhere to the teeth.
+This mineralized plaque, better known as tartar, irritates the gum and causes gingivitis.
 Gingivitis leads to periodontal disease, loose teeth, abscesses, and loss of the tooth.
-Interrupt this process early and you save teeth!
+Interrupt this process early, and you can save teeth!

-Routine home care can kill plaque allowing the mechanical action of chewing dry food or treats to remove it before tartar forms.
+Routine home care can kill plaque, allowing the mechanical action of chewing dry food or treats to remove it before tartar forms.
 Prevention includes brushing their teeth often and offering dental treats.

 - Brush their teeth twice a week.
 Brush in a circular motion with a Chlorhexidine toothpaste, like C.E.T.® Toothpaste.
 We recommend the C.E.T.® Toothbrush Kit which includes toothpaste, a dual-ended brush, and a fingerbrush.

-- Supplement brushing with oral gels, mouth sprays, or water additives such as Petzlife™ Oral Care or Oratene® Veterinarian Water Additive which kills plaque.
-Remember the goal is to kill plaque so dental chews, hard food, or treats can remove it with chewing.
+- Supplement brushing with oral gels, mouth sprays, or water additives such as Petzlife™ Oral Care or Oratene® Veterinarian Water Additive to kill plaque.
+Remember, the goal is to kill plaque—dental chews, hard food, or treats can remove it with chewing.

 - Use treats and toys that benefit teeth care.
-Dental chews and treats, like C.E.T.® Chews or Greenies®, rawhide chips, such as C.E.T.® HEXtra® Chews, or VET BASICS® Enzymatic Dental Chews, all help in your effort to remove plaque as your pet plays.
+Dental chews and treats, like C.E.T.® Chews or Greenies®, and rawhide chips will all help in your effort to remove plaque as your pet plays.

-- Check for gum disease, discolored or fractured teeth, and bumps or masses and discuss dental issues with your veterinarian.
+- Check for gum disease, discolored or fractured teeth, and bumps or masses.
+Be sure to discuss dental issues with your veterinarian.